Uttam1910/my-portfolio-project/README.md

     - Open `index.html` in your web browser to view the website.
     - You can use live server extensions for easier viewing.

-## Project Structure

-Here is an overview of the project's file structure: my-portfolio-project/
-├── index.html # Homepage
-├── about.html # About page
-├── contact.html # Contact page
-├── css/
-│ ├── styles.css # General styles for the website
-│ ├── about.css # Styles specific to the about page
-│ └── contact.css # Styles specific to the contact page
-├── images/
-│ └── profile.jpg # Example image for the profile section
-└── README.md # This README file

 ## How to Use

 1. **Navigate the Site**: